croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

 We start by importing React and Croquet libraries, here as npm dependencies instead of the normal Croquet library script import.

-The `CounterModel` looks very similar to the Croquet library version.
-There is one state called counter, and it publishes a message called "counter" when the value of counter changes.
+The `CounterModel` has one state called count, and it publishes a message called "count" when the value of count changes.
+For the message scope, a common practice is to use `this.id` to signify that this particular model's count has been changed or requested to be reset.

 ```
 class CounterModel extends Croquet.Model {